Tips for Writing in North American Colleges: Reasonability

 The use of “will” and “likely” creates an equal relationship with the audience.
 As a result, the writer’s idea could be accepted or rejected by the audience.
 But the writer has used the word "likely” to indicate that the idea is debatable.
 This means that the writer will try to convince the audience through reason and evidence (Schleppegrell 61).
 Below are some common words used to express different levels of certainty:

 (prefered in academic writing)

 Adapted from Halliday & Matthiessen (148, 615-623)

 Academic writers show their knowledge and express ideas primarily through declarative sentences.
-Declarative sentences are sentences that express a statement or assertion (Schleppegrell 58-59).
+Declarative sentences are sentences that express a statement or an assertion (Schleppegrell 58-59).
 For example, the sentence below is a declarative sentence:

 Neutrinos, however, are unfazed by a mere mile of solid ground: on the average they could travel through a light-year of lead.
 (Arny & Schneider 321)

-The sentence makes an statement about the nature of “neutrinos,” which are a kind of particle.
+The sentence makes a statement about the nature of “neutrinos,” which are a kind of particle.
 The choice of a declarative sentence by Arny & Schneider allows them to convey ideas about neutrinos to the reader directly.
 Other kinds of sentences in English include imperative sentences and interrogative sentences.
 An imperative sentence makes a command or direct request of the audience.
 An interrogative sentence asks a question or requests information from the audience.
 Imperative and interrogative sentences are not common in academic writing, but they are common in speech.